postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/observing-an-api.md

     1. Choose an existing collection in the dropdown list.
     1. Select **Select Collection and Continue**.
 * **Create a new collection.**
-    1. Add the requests you plan to monitor, specifying the method and URL, as well as the status code and response time you want to check.
+    1. Add the requests you plan to monitor, specifying the method and URL, along with the status code and response time you want to check.
     1. Select **Create Collection and Continue**.

 Next, configure the new monitor.
 For details, see [Configuring a collection-based monitor](/docs/monitoring-your-api/setting-up-monitor/#configuring-a-collection-based-monitor).